10 Mental Health Programs for High School Students

 You Are Not Alone

-Statistics from the National Alliance on Mental Illness (NAMI), the nations’ largest grassroots mental health organization, confirm that mental health concerns are widespread.
+Statistics from the National Alliance on Mental Illness (NAMI), the nations’ largest grassroots mental health organization, confirm that mental health concerns are widespread, especially among teenagers and young adults.

-Here are recent figures provided by NAMI: In 2020, one in six adolescents aged 12 – 17 experienced a major depressive episode.
+Recent figures provided by NAMI state that in 2020, one in six adolescents aged 12 – 17 experienced a major depressive episode.
 One in three young adults aged 18 – 25 experienced a mental illness.
 One in five adults experienced a mental illness, with one in twenty a serious one.

 Stop the Stigma

 Unfortunately, only about half of people at any age seek help.
 Why?
-The simple answer: perceived stigma.
-How crazy is it that we feel compelled to hide mental health challenges when they are so prevalent?
+The simple answer: stigma.
+How bizarre is it that we feel compelled to hide mental health challenges when they are so prevalent?
 Fortunately, society is changing, and you can be part of the change.
-Reach out to trusted adults in your community, school, or family to get support during a tough time or chronic situation and to find local resources.
-And check out the resources below.
+Reach out to trusted adults in your community, school, or family to get support during a tough time or chronic situation and to find local resources, or check out the resources below.

 1. The National Alliance on Mental Health (NAMI)

-This program offers online resources specifically for teens, including a hotline – call 800-950-NAMI or if you are in a crisis, text NAMI to 741741.
-The website is a great place to start or continue your wellness journey.
+This program offers online resources specifically for teens, including a hotline you can call 800-950-NAMI for someone to talk to or, if you are in crisis, text NAMI to 741741.
+The teen section of the website is a great place to start or continue your wellness journey.
 Read tips on how to talk to friends and family, to explore social media’s impact on your mental health, and more.

 2. NAMI Ending the Silence